ilonakosinska/ilonakosinska.github.io/index.md

 ### Application Availability

+* **Differentiation Calculator**
-The application is available in the following operating systems for mobile phones: iOS and Android.
+The application is available in the following operating systems for mobile devices: iOS and Android.

 The latest version of the app for iOS: 1.0(9)